MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

    ]
    >>>

-   * Accessing chemical shifts data:
+   * Accessing chemical shift data:

-   Chemical shifts data can be accessed using bracket accessors as described above using `saveframe` name:
+   Chemical shift data can be accessed using bracket accessors as described above using a `saveframe` name:

    >>> starfile["save_assigned_chem_shift_list_1"]["loop_1"][0]